RuukasuGIT/Typewriter/README.md

 # Typewriter
 A python function that can be used to present a string one character at a time, in a cumulative fashion.

+Variables Used:

+string
+(The string that will be typeset.) delay
+(The delay between each character of the string being typeset.)